Here in the States, they are called Swedish Meatballs

 Heat the oven to 350° F.

 Fill a small bowl with cold water, and use a tablespoon to form the balls.
 Dip the spoon in water; then use it for forming and place them in a large un-greased baking pan or on a cookie sheet.
 Bake for 45 minutes or until done.
 Transfer them to an ovenproof serving dish and set aside.

 Form the kjøttkaker as mentioned above.
 Melt butter in a skillet; brown them on lightly all sides and place them in an ovenproof serving dish and set aside.

 4 tablespoons butter

 1 cup sour cream

 1/8 teaspoon finely chopped fresh dill

 Salt and freshly ground pepper to taste.

-Stir mixture on low heat until it thickens.
-Stir in sour cream and pour sauce over meatballs.
-Place in oven for 20 minutes or until heated through.
+Stir the mixture on low heat until it thickens.
+Stir in sour cream and pour the sauce over meatballs.
+Place in the oven for 20 minutes or until heated through.

-Bingo, there you have Swedish Meatballs or Norwegian Kjøttkaker ready to serve.
+Bingo, there you have Swedish Meatballs or Norwegian Kjøttkaker ready to enjoy.